 - Getting Shocked: Nobody likes being shocked.
 Not surprisingly, dogs share this feeling with human beings.

 - A Negative Experience For Your Dog: On the dog’s side of this training technique, there’s nothing positive about this experience.
 All they get is something new to fear.

-- Suppresses Natural Instincts: The garmin shock collar might correct an instinct that you didn’t mean to fix.
+- Suppresses Natural Instincts: The petsafe shock collar might correct an instinct that you didn’t mean to fix.
 Since it can send shocks on its own, it might shock them when they’re doing something right.